augurios/OrganicSatellite/README.md

 # Organic Satellite Site

-This template should help get you started developing with Vue 3 in Vite.
+The website for Organic Satellite Records developed with Vue 3 in Vite.

 ## Recommended IDE Setup